dadamssg/arbiter/README.md

 Arbiter makes granting users different permissions for specific objects easy.
 It does this by hiding the complexity of working with Symfony's security component to manipulate ACL's.

-You don't need to worry about: ACL's, ACE's, object identities, security identies, mask builders, etc.
+You don't need to worry about: ACL's, ACE's, object identities, security identities, mask builders, etc.

 ## Updating permissions